-Empty nest syndrome was common.
+Empty nesters was common.
 But now it is a new reality of a "cluttered nest" or "crowded nest".

 The term "Crowded nest" (cluttered nest) was popularized by Kathleen Shaputi in her book "The Crowded Nest Syndrome : Surviving the Return of Adult Children".

 "The Cluttered Nest: The Living Arrangements of Young Canadian Adults" Monica Boyd and Edward T. Pryor - Canadian Journal of Sociology.